pxsswordprotected/touch-tracker/README.md

 ## Features

-- **Simple Interface**: Clean, minimal window that stays on top of other applications
+- Clean, minimal window that stays on top of other applications
 - **Multiple Input Methods**:
   - Click the "+ Touch" button
   - Press Shift key 3 times quickly (works even when window isn't focused)